proxmox/proxmox-datacenter-manager/docs/roadmap.rst

    enabling trust-on-first-use.

-   An overview panel shows the status of a datastore, such as usage and I/O information, and its contents as a tree of snapshots.
+   An overview panel shows the status of a datastore, such as usage and I/O information, and its contents as a tree of backup snapshots.

-   The content of datastores can be inspected, including namespaces and snapshots they contain.
+   The content of datastores can be inspected, including namespaces and backup snapshots they contain.

    The dashboard has also been improved to include new functionality for Proxmox Backup Server
    remotes: